How to Build a Minimalist Android Home Screen With Niagara Launcher

 Permissions and what you give up

-Niagara is refreshingly light on permissions.
-To show inline notifications it needs Notification access, which Android grants through a dedicated toggle, and that is the main one most people enable.
-It does not ask for contacts, location, or anything that felt intrusive during our setup, and the developer has long leaned on a privacy friendly reputation.
-As always, glance at the permission screen yourself before granting anything.
+Niagara asks for very little.
+To show inline notifications it needs Notification access, granted through a dedicated Android toggle, and that is the main one most people turn on.
+It does not ask for contacts or location, which is a real point in its favour.
+Still, glance at the permission screen yourself before you grant anything.

 Alternatives worth a look